-To get to grips with using MVR application go to the plugin’s documentation and help
+To get to grips with using MVR application go to the plugin’s documentation and help file.

-The screenshot below shows you an example of using the ‘Bigdataviewer’ tool within the plugin to visualise the dataset and the two dOPM views for one spectral channel are visualised in green and magenta - read the plugin help documentation for a deeper understanding.
+The screenshot below shows you an example of using the ‘Bigdataviewer’ tool within the plugin to visualise the dataset, and the two dOPM views for one spectral channel are visualised in green and magenta.
+Read the plugin help documentation for more detail on its use.

-In the screenshot the two views have clearly been successfully rotated, deskewed and coregistered since the bead’s volumes from the two views overlap.
-The registration process relied on calling some MVR plugin functions in the background of my GUI based code.
+In the screenshot, the two views have clearly been successfully rotated, deskewed and co-registered, since the bead’s volumes from the two views overlap.
+The registration process relied on calling some MVR plugin functions in the background of the dOPM script.
 If the bead data has not been successfully coregistered you need to get help from an expert user or be prepared to start to understand more deeply how to use the MVR plugin.

-it is possible that bead registration fails or there is an error in the way the data is generated.
-In this case expert help or deeper understanding of the MVR plugin is needed.
+It is possible that bead registration fails or there is an error in the way the data is generated.
+In this case expert help or a deeper understanding of the MVR plugin is needed.